PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

-where $x_i$ is the i-th component of $\boldsymbol{x}$.
-For this example, we sample 750 collocation points and 750 points on the boundary condition.
+where $x_i$ is the $i$-th component of $\boldsymbol{x}$.
+For this example, we sample 750 collocation points and 750 points for the boundary condition.
 Moreover, the network architecture consists of four hidden layers of 64 neurons each.

-The mean and standard deviation of the test error and the mean runtime for each of the sampling methods are given in Table \ref{tab:Poisson_overview_L2_error}.
-In contrast to the previous examples, not only does the static uniform grid fail to capture the solution, but adaptive methods, such as RAR-D, also fail to improve the prediction accuracy.
-PACMANN in combination with the Adam optimizer and a stepsize of $10^{-2}$ achieves the lowest mean and standard deviation of the test error.
+The mean and standard deviation of the $L_2$ relative error and the $H^1$ semi-norm, and the mean runtime for each of the sampling methods are given in~\Cref{tab:Poisson_overview_L2_error}.
+In contrast to the previous examples, the adaptive methods RAR and RAR-D fail to improve the prediction accuracy.
+PACMANN in combination with the Adam optimizer and a stepsize of $10^{-2}$ achieves the lowest mean and standard deviation of the $L_2$ relative error and the $H^1$ semi-norm.
 Moreover, we point out the ability of this method to efficiently scale to high-dimensional problems.
-We find that our method with the Adam optimizer is cheaper at a mean runtime of 778 seconds compared to RAD, the next-best adaptive sampling method, at 851 seconds.
+We find that our method with the Adam optimizer is cheaper at a mean runtime of 786 seconds compared to RAD, the next-best adaptive sampling method, at 841 seconds.

-Qualitatively, we observe similar behavior of the different sampling methods when varying the number of collocation points and the resampling period for both the Poisson's equation example and the following Navier-Stokes equation example, as observed in the Burgers' equation example.
-This observation also applies to the behavior of PACMANN when changing the stepsize and the number of steps hyperparameters.
-Therefore, for the sake of the length of this paper, we do not repeat the analysis of the behavior of the sampling methods considered in this study for the Poisson's equation and Navier-Stokes equation examples.

-\subsection{2D Navier-Stokes equation}
+\subsection{3D Navier-Stokes equation}

-Finally, we consider an inverse 2D Navier-Stokes equation problem of an incompressible flow past a cylinder discussed by Raissi et al. in \cite{Raissi2019Physics-informedEquations}, given by:

-with $(x,y) \in [1,8] \times [-2,2]$ and $t \in [0,7]$.
-Here, $u$ is the x-component of the velocity field, and $v$ is the y-component.
-The pressure is denoted by $p$.
-The scalar parameter $\lambda_1$ scales the convective term, and $\lambda_2$ represents the dynamic (shear) viscosity.
-In this example, we are interested in learning the values of the $\lambda_1$ and $\lambda_2$ based on a data set created by Raissi et al. \cite{Raissi2019Physics-informedEquations} containing the values of $u$, $v$, and $p$ determined for a large set of points $(t,x,y)$.
-The true values of $\lambda_1$ and $\lambda_2$ are 1 and 0.01, respectively.
-For this inverse problem, we train the PINN on 7000 randomly selected points from this data set.
-In addition, we sample 700 collocation points, 200 points on the boundary condition and 100 points on the initial condition.
-The network architecture consists of six hidden layers containing 50 neurons each.